wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 <br>
 Thursday, August 19, 2004 5:48:27 PM GMT-05:00 (local US Central Time)

-The install date can be found in the InstallDate value, which is also within the <strong>CurrentVersion</strong> registry key within the SOFTWARE hive
+The install date can be found in the <strong>InstallDate</strong> value, which is also within the <strong>CurrentVersion</strong> registry key within the SOFTWARE hive.

 <img src="./pics/12_SOFTWARE_Registry_Hive_OS_Info_InstallDate.png" alt="InstallDate in SOFTWARE Registry">